 However, energy usage has significantly increased over the years and is still growing exponentially.
 And this poses two major problems: the exponential depletion rate of finite energy resources and the large chunk of contributions to global warming.
 And that is why the International Organization of Standardization has created ISO 50001 which serves as a standard framework for creating energy management systems.

 What is an energy management system?
 Energy management refers to setting up a system that enables organizations to efficiently and effectively use their energy resources.
 This involves designing and implementing policies and procedures to achieve goals pertaining to energy resources.
+Similar measures also exist for landlords of private or commercial buildings and is known as the Energy Performance Certificate.

 In this brief guide, we will be talking about the key requirements on how to achieve the requirements based on the ISO 50001 audit checklist as well as the significant benefits that an organization will experience upon implementing this international standard.